jsc329/ammonitorwiki/11-recordings.md

 > can be annotated, where a monitoring member labels target signals
 > within a given recording, as discussed in Chapter 14.*

 Notice that there are four recordings in the sample database.
-The not-so-friendly ‘Hands Off’ note indicates that recordings are logged automatically by R. Recordings can be annotated by members of the monitoring team, in which case a team member listens to the recording and identifies target signals within it.
-Recording-specific annotations are displayed a table beneath each record.
+The ‘Hands Off’ note indicates that recordings are logged automatically by R.
+Recordings can be annotated by members of the monitoring team, in which case a team member listens to the recording and identifies target signals within it.
+Recording-specific annotations are displayed as a table beneath each record.
 We will illustrate how to annotate files in Chapter 14.

 Chapter Summary
 ===============